A survey of BWT variants for string collections: Abstract

 \section{Abstract}

-The extended Burrows-Wheeler-Transform (eBWT), introduced by Mantaci et al.~[Theor.\ Comput.\ Sci., 2007], is a generalization of the Burrows-Wheeler-Transform (BWT) to multisets of strings.
-While the original BWT is based on the lexicographic order, the eBWT uses the omega-order, which differs from the lexicographic order in important ways.
-A number of tools are available that compute the BWT of string collections; however, the data structures they generate in most cases differ from the one originally defined, as well as from each other.
-In this paper, we review the differences between these BWT variants, both from a theoretical and from a practical point of view, comparing them on several real-life datasets with different characteristics.
-We find that the differences can be extensive, depending on the dataset characteristics, and are largest on collections of many highly similar short sequences.
-The widely-used parameter $r$, the number of runs of the BWT, also shows notable variation between the different BWT variants; on our datasets, it varied by a multiplicative factor of up to $4.2$.
+In recent years, the focus of bioinformatics research has moved from individual sequences to collections of sequences.
+Given the fundamental role of the Burrows-Wheeler Transform (BWT) in string processing, a number of dedicated tools have been developed for computing the BWT of string collections.
+While the focus has been on improving efficiency, both in space and time, the exact definition of the BWT employed has not been at the center of attention.
+As we show in this paper, the different tools in use often compute non-equivalent BWT variants: the resulting transforms can differ from each other significantly, including the number $r$ of runs, a central parameter of the BWT.
+Moreover, with many tools, the transform depends on the input order of the collection.
+In other words, on the same dataset, the same tool may output different transforms if the dataset is given in a different order.
+We studied $18$ dedicated tools for computing the BWT of string collections and have been able to identify $6$ different BWT variants computed by these tools.
+We review the differences between these BWT variants, both from a theoretical and from a practical point of view, comparing them on $8$ real-life biological datasets with different characteristics.
+We find that the differences can be extensive, depending on the datasets, and are largest on collections of many similar short sequences.
+The parameter $r$, the number of runs of the BWT, also shows notable variation between the different BWT variants; on our datasets, it varied by a multiplicative factor of up to $4.2$.
+Source code and scripts to replicate the results and download the data used in the article are available at \url{https://github.com/davidecenzato/BWT-variants-for-string-collections}